Mai0313/Mentor/docs/Bandgap_Reference_Verification_RAK/Bandgap_Reference_Verification_RAK_parsed.md

 Here is the image describtion:
 ```
-The image is a screenshot of a software interface, specifically from the Virtuoso ADE Explorer Editing environment.
-The interface appears to be related to simulation tasks within the software.
+The image is a screenshot of a software interface, specifically the Virtuoso ADE Explorer Editing environment.
+The interface appears to be part of a simulation tool used for electronic design automation (EDA).

-At the top of the image, there is a menu bar with several tabs, including "Outputs," "Results," "Tools," "EAD," and "Parasitic."
-The tab "Simulation" is highlighted in yellow, indicating that it is currently selected.
+At the top of the interface, there is a menu bar with several options, including "Outputs," "Results," "Tools," "EAD," and "Parasitics."
+The "Simulation" menu is highlighted in yellow, indicating that it is currently selected or active.

-Below the "Simulation" tab, a dropdown menu is open, displaying several options.
+Below the menu bar, there is a dropdown menu that has been expanded.
+This dropdown menu contains several options related to simulation tasks.
 The options listed in the dropdown menu are:

-- Netlist and Run
+1. Netlist and Run
-- Run
+2. Run
-- Stop
+3. Stop
-- Suspend (grayed out, indicating it is not currently available)
+4. Suspend (grayed out, indicating it is not currently available)
-- Resume (grayed out, indicating it is not currently available)
+5. Resume (grayed out, indicating it is not currently available)
-- Run Preview
+6. Run Preview
-- MDL Control
+7. MDL Control
-- Options (with a submenu indicated by a right arrow)
+8. Options (with a submenu indicated by a right arrow)
-- Netlist (with a submenu indicated by a right arrow)
+9. Netlist (with a submenu indicated by a right arrow)
-- Output Log (highlighted in yellow)
+10. Output Log (highlighted in yellow)
-- Linter Log
+11. Linter Log
-- Convergence Aids
+12. Convergence Aids
-- Diagnostics
+13. Diagnostics

+The "Output Log" option is also highlighted in yellow, suggesting that it is either selected or being pointed out for emphasis.

-To the right of the dropdown menu, there is a section with a dropdown box labeled "(None)" and a red arrow indicating it can be expanded or collapsed.
+To the right of the dropdown menu, there is a field with the label "(None)" and a red arrow, which might be a dropdown selector for additional options or settings.

-The interface is designed for managing and executing simulation tasks, with various options for running, stopping, and previewing simulations, as well as accessing logs and diagnostic tools.
+Overall, the image shows a detailed view of the simulation menu within the Virtuoso ADE Explorer Editing environment, highlighting the "Simulation" menu and the "Output Log" option.
 ```

 **Figure 53: Opening simulation log file from ADE Explorer window**